jafingerhut/clojure-rte/genus.md

 # Genus - A Simple Extensible Type System

+The Genus Simple Extensible Type System, provides a way to reason about set of objects at run-time.

 When we use the word `type` we DO NOT mean Java type, rather we mean a set of clojure values or objects.
 Any set of values is a type, and some types are designatable.
+Types correspond to sets, and subtypes correspond to subsets.

 The namespace `clojure-rte.genus` defines a type system which extends the Clojure built-in type system.
 Types are sets of objects.
 Some types may be